-- 27. Report of the Security Council. - 28.
-Report of the Peacebuilding Commission. - 29.
-Support by the United Nations system of the efforts of Governments to promote and consolidate new or restored democracies. - 30.
-The role of diamonds in fuelling conflict. - 31.
-Prevention of armed conflict: - (a) Prevention of armed conflict; - (b) Strengthening the role of mediation in the peaceful settlement of disputes, conflict prevention and resolution. - 32.
-Protracted conflicts in the GUAM area and their implications for international peace, security and development. - 33.
-Zone of peace and cooperation of the South Atlantic. - 34.
-The situation in the Middle East. - 35.
-Question of Palestine. - 36.
-The situation in Afghanistan.
+- 31. Report of the Security Council. - 32.
+Report of the Peacebuilding Commission. - 33.
+Support by the United Nations system of the efforts of Governments to promote and consolidate new or restored democracies. - 34.
+The role of diamonds in fuelling conflict.

-- 37. The situation in the occupied territories of Azerbaijan. - 38.
-Question of the Comorian island of Mayotte. - 39.
-Necessity of ending the economic, commercial and financial embargo imposed by the United States of America against Cuba. - 40.
-The situation in Central America: progress in fashioning a region of peace, freedom, democracy and development.11 - 41.
-Question of Cyprus.12 - 42.
-Armed aggression against the Democratic Republic of the Congo.12 - 43.
-Question of the Falkland Islands (Malvinas).12 - 44.
-The situation of democracy and human rights in Haiti.12 - 45.
-Armed Israeli aggression against the Iraqi nuclear installations and its grave consequences for the established international system concerning the peaceful uses of nuclear energy, the non-proliferation of nuclear weapons and international peace and security.12 - 46.
-Consequences of the Iraqi occupation of and aggression against Kuwait.12 - 47.
-Assistance in mine action. - 48.
-Effects of atomic radiation. - 49.
-International cooperation in the peaceful uses of outer space: - (a) International cooperation in the peaceful uses of outer space; - (b) Joint panel discussion of the First and Fourth Committees on possible challenges to space security and sustainability. - 50.
-United Nations Relief and Works Agency for Palestine Refugees in the Near East. - 51.
-Report of the Special Committee to Investigate Israeli Practices Affecting the Human Rights of the Palestinian People and Other Arabs of the Occupied Territories. - 52.
-Comprehensive review of the whole question of peacekeeping operations in all their aspects. - 53.
-Comprehensive review of special political missions. - 54.
-Questions relating to information. - 55.
-Information from Non-Self-Governing Territories transmitted under Article 73 e of the Charter of the United Nations. - 56.
-Economic and other activities which affect the interests of the peoples of the Non-Self-Governing Territories. - 57.
-Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples by the specialized agencies and the international institutions associated with the United Nations.
+- 35. Prevention of armed conflict: - (a) Prevention of armed conflict; - (b) Strengthening the role of mediation in the peaceful settlement of disputes, conflict prevention and resolution. - 36.
+Protracted conflicts in the GUAM area and their implications for international peace, security and development. - 37.
+Zone of peace and cooperation of the South Atlantic. - 38.
+The situation in the Middle East. - 39.
+Question of Palestine. - 40.
+The situation in Afghanistan. - 41.
+Question of the Comorian island of Mayotte. - 42.
+Necessity of ending the economic, commercial and financial embargo imposed by the United States of America against Cuba. - 43.
+The situation in Central America: progress in fashioning a region of peace, freedom, democracy and development.12 - 44.
+Question of Cyprus.13 - 45.
+Armed aggression against the Democratic Republic of the Congo.13 - 46.
+Question of the Falkland Islands (Malvinas).13 - 47.
+The situation of democracy and human rights in Haiti.13 - 48.
+Armed Israeli aggression against the Iraqi nuclear installations and its grave consequences for the established international system concerning the peaceful uses of nuclear energy, the non-proliferation of nuclear weapons and international peace and security.13 - Consequences of the Iraqi occupation of and aggression against Kuwait.13 - 50.
+University for Peace. - 51.
+Assistance in mine action. - 52.
+Effects of atomic radiation. - 53.
+International cooperation in the peaceful uses of outer space. - 54.
+United Nations Relief and Works Agency for Palestine Refugees in the Near East. - 55.
+Israeli practices and settlement activities affecting the rights of the Palestinian people and other Arabs of the occupied territories. - 56.
+Comprehensive review of the whole question of peacekeeping operations in all their aspects. - 57.
+Comprehensive review of special political missions. - 58.
+Questions relating to information.

-11 In accordance with decision 60/508, this item remains on the agenda for consideration upon notification by a Member State.
+12 In accordance with decision 60/508, this item remains on the agenda for consideration upon notification by a Member State.

-12 In accordance with paragraph 4 (b) of the annex to resolution 58/316, this item remains on the agenda for consideration upon notification by a Member State.
+13 In accordance with paragraph 4 (b) of the annex to resolution 58/316, this item remains on the agenda for consideration upon notification by a Member State.

-- 58. Offers by Member States of study and training facilities for inhabitants of Non-Self-Governing Territories. - 59.
-Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples. - 60.
-Permanent sovereignty of the Palestinian people in the Occupied Palestinian Territory, including East Jerusalem, and of the Arab population in the occupied Syrian Golan over their natural resources. - 61.
-Report of the United Nations High Commissioner for Refugees, questions relating to refugees, returnees and displaced persons and humanitarian questions. - 62.
-Peacebuilding and sustaining peace. - 63.
+- 59. Information from Non-Self-Governing Territories transmitted under Article 73 e of the Charter of the United Nations. - 60.
+Economic and other activities which affect the interests of the peoples of the Non-Self-Governing Territories. - 61.
+Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples by the specialized agencies and the international institutions associated with the United Nations. - 62.
+Offers by Member States of study and training facilities for inhabitants of Non-Self-Governing Territories. - 63.
+Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples. - 64.
+Permanent sovereignty of the Palestinian people in the Occupied Palestinian Territory, including East Jerusalem, and of the Arab population in the occupied Syrian Golan over their natural resources. - 65.
+Report of the United Nations High Commissioner for Refugees, questions relating to refugees, returnees and displaced persons and humanitarian questions. - 66.
+Peacebuilding and sustaining peace. - 67.
 The situation in the temporarily occupied territories of Ukraine.